 - Can I pinpoint a trigger or two and take my preventative care to the next level?
 (Spoiler Alert: not quite).

 I thought I'd have more graphs than I do, but I didn't want this project to consume me.

 What Did I Find?

 My main goal was to create calendar heat map detailing each migraine day, color coded by the main trigger, and I'd say I succeeded.

 I created the calendar with the following underlying data:

 - Main Trigger

 Other than the actual pain?
 Yeah.
 The most difficult part of this project was assigning a trigger for myself.
 While sometimes I can say stress directly caused it in X cases, in Y cases it is not so clear.

 I realized over the year that it's less "what was the cause?" and more "what were the causes?"

-Getting poor sleep wasn't always enough to cause a migraine by itself; however, drinking the night before might put me in a bad situation.
+Getting poor sleep wasn't always enough to cause a migraine by itself, but drinking the night before might put me in a bad situation.